SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

 1. What happens if a consumer that's been subscribed to a topic goes down/becomes unavailable and a message is published to a topic that we are interested?
-2. Which wildcard will you be able to specify to receive all messages published `codejam/edi/ce/[your-sap-community-username]/tickets/Created`?
-What if you want to receive all messages, independent of levels for a particular SAP Community username?
+2. Which wildcard will you be able to specify to receive all messages published `codejam/edi/ce/[your-sap-community-display-name]/tickets/Created`?
+What if you want to receive all messages, independent of levels for a particular SAP Community display name?
 3. Some queues can be configured to have multiple consumers.
 Can you think of a scenario where this would be useful?
 4. On the Queues page of our event broker service, there were some queues whose names started with a #.
 What do you think this means?